 This account includes administrative concessions and other costs, such as those relating to computer software and intellectual property.
-These items are amortised on a straight-line basis over the useful lives of the assets; in the case of the administrative concessions, over the term of the related concession, and in the case of other assets over a period ranging between 3 and 20 years.
+These items are amortised on a straight-line basis over the useful lives of the assets; in the case of the administrative concessions, over between 3 and 20 years.